 However, in general river flows are likely to be highest in June of any given year.
 It's always good to check seasonal or current conditions of the river, and campsite access.
-Current river flow conditions at https://rivers.alberta.ca/ or https://wateroffice.ec.gc.ca/report/real time e.html?stn=07HA001
+Find current river flow conditions here.

 - At High water levels: Caution is needed in entering and exiting the river.
 You're going to get where you're going much faster than average.
 Fishing isn't going to be great.
 Finding camping spots on islands and riverbanks could be more challenging but not impossible. - At Low water levels: great for fishing and swimming.
 You might get stuck occasionally on sand bars.
-Lots of choices for camping spots. - Variability can be a lot on a daily basis so never leave a boat untied overnight, or you might be walking or swimming to your destination the next day
+Lots of choices for camping spots.
+In these conditions the Backroads map book for Northern Alberta is a great resource as it notes the deepest channels around islands - Variability can be a lot on a daily basis so never leave a boat untied overnight, or you might be walking or swimming to your destination the next day